Pathway to LCADC and CCGC

 Who can apply?

-- Clinicians with a masters or doctorate in a counseling/mental health discipline who wish to earn their LCADC
+- Clinicians with a master's or doctoral degree in a counseling/mental health discipline who wish to earn their LCADC

-- Incoming masters or doctoral students in other counseling disciplines wishing to earn their LCADC education hours while completing their degree
+- Masters or doctoral students in other counseling disciplines wishing to earn their LCADC education hours while completing their degree

-The ACT application is now closed.
-It will re-open in the fall.
-Please check back here in September for the exact dates.
+The ACT application is currently closed.
+It will reopen in September for current MSW students and postgrads.
+Please check back for exact dates and the link to the application.